CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

  1. COUNTER - an organisation that defines the content of the DUL envelope.
 This is beyond the scope of this Message Authentication report.
  2. Crossref - an organisation that provides a mapping of DOIs to DUL endpoints via the DOI system.
  3. Message Authentication Authority - the organisation that provides the infrastructure for verifying authenticity.
 At the time of writing this is Crossref, but the role may be transferred to another party e.g. to COUNTER.
+Referred to as 'Authority' in the rest of this document.
  4. Producer - a party generating data and sending messages.
 These are organisations like hosting platforms.
  5. Consumer - a party receiving data.
 These are publishers (Crossref members) or their agents.